Shielding effectiveness testing

 Several factors limit the shielding capability of these enclosures.
 Such factors include the build quality ensuring good continuity between panels especially at any mechanical joints.
-Although less flexible welded chambers can sometimes have an advantage in this area over modular built chambers.
-Any break in the surface of the chamber is a potential ‘Leak’ with smaller chambers the actual position of the leak can sometimes be difficult to locate due the RF reflecting constructively and destructively within the enclosure/cabinet itself.
-Included in high risk areas for leaks or weaknesses within an enclosure or chamber is any door or entry including air vents and cable penetration panels.
+Although less flexible welded chambers can sometimes have an advantage in this area over modularly built chambers.
+Any break in the surface of the chamber is a potential ‘Leak’ with smaller chambers the actual position of the leak can sometimes be difficult to locate due to the RF reflecting constructively and destructively within the enclosure/cabinet itself.
+Included in high-risk areas for leaks or weaknesses within an enclosure or chamber is any door or entry including air vents and cable penetration panels.

 Shielding effectiveness of chamber doors

 Doors come in many forms with various different mechanisms for closing and making contact between the two metal faces.
 The most common door used is a knife edge door that uses 1 or more channel on the chamber/enclosure wall.
 The doorway that is lined with RF gasket (usually Beryllium Copper and Stainless Steel Gaskets called finger stock) and an on the door a corresponding number of ‘knife-edges’ or strips that fit into the channels when the door is closed.
 Another older method is a compression door that utilizes the compression of the door and the door frame of the chamber wall and the RF finger-stock.
 This method is not usually suitable for high-frequency chambers and are more prone to damage and require more maintenance on the whole.

 Shielding effectiveness of openings such as penetration panels, air vents, wave-guides and holes